Vignesh-Shenbagarajan/salary-prediction-engine/README.md

 ## Model Building
 First, I transformed the categorical variables into dummy variables.
 I also split the data into train and tests sets with a test size of 20%.

+Following adjustments were made before starting the model building:<br/>
+* Transformed categorical variables ----> dummy variables<br/>
+* Split the data into training and testing (80-20 train-test split)

-I tried three different models and evaluated them using Mean Absolute Error.
-I chose MAE because it is relatively easy to interpret and outliers aren’t particularly bad in for this type of model.
+Three different models were trained and evaluated using Mean Absolute Error.
+MAE was chosen because it is relatively easy to interpret and outliers aren’t particularly bad in for this type of model.

 I tried three different models:

-* **Multiple Linear Regression** – Baseline for the model<br/>
-* **Lasso Regression** – Because of the sparse data from the many categorical variables, I thought a normalized regression like lasso would be effective.<br/>
-* **Random Forest** – Again, with the sparsity associated with the data, I thought that this would be a good fit.<br/>
+* Multiple Linear Regression <br/>
+* Lasso Regression <br/>
+* Random Forest <br/>

 ### Model performance
-The Random Forest model far outperformed the other approaches on the test and validation sets.
+The Random Forest model performed better than the other approaches on the test and validation sets.

 * **Linear Regression**: MAE = 18.86
 * **Lasso Regression**: MAE = 19.67